-Selecting an insulation material for a particular application requires an understanding of the physical properties associated with the various available materials.
+Selecting an insulation material for a particular application requires an understanding of the physical properties associated with the various materials available.

 Use Temperature is often the primary consideration in the selection of an insulating material for a specific application.
 Maximum temperature capability is normally assessed using ASTM C411 or C447.
-These test method involve exposing samples to hot surfaces for an extended time, and subsequently assessing the materials for any changes in properties.
-ASTM C411 is specified when exposing the insulation material to an ambient temperature surface and then utilizing a specified heat up cycle.
-ASTM C447 requires the insulation material to be installed on a surface which has been pre-heated to the maximum operating temperature.
-Evidence of warping, cracking, delamination, flaming, melting, or dripping are indications that the maximum use temperature of the material has been exceeded.
-There is currently no industry accepted test method for determining the minimum use temperature of an insulation material, but minimum temperatures are normally determined by evaluating the integrity and physical properties of the material after exposure to low temperatures.
+The test methods involve exposing samples to hot surfaces for an extended time and subsequently assessing the materials for any changes in properties.
+ASTM C411 is specified when exposing the insulation material to an ambient-temperature surface and then utilizing a specified heat-up cycle.
+ASTM C447 requires the insulation material be installed on a surface that has been preheated to the maximum operating temperature.
+Evidence of warping, cracking, delamination, flaming, melting, or dripping indicates that the maximum use temperature of the material has been exceeded.
+There is currently no industry-accepted test method for determining the minimum use temperature of an insulation material, but minimum temperatures are normally determined by evaluating the integrity and physical properties of the material after exposure to low temperatures.

-Thermal Conductivity is defined in ASTM C168 as the time rate of steady state heat flow through a unit area of a homogeneous material induced by a unit temperature gradient in a direction perpendicular to that unit area.
-The term apparent thermal conductivity is used for many insulation materials to indicate that additional non-conductive modes of heat transfer (i.e. radiation or free convection) may be present.
+Thermal Conductivity is defined in ASTM C168 as the time rate of steady-state heat flow through a unit area of a homogeneous material induced by a unit temperature gradient in a direction perpendicular to that unit area.
+The term “apparent thermal conductivity” is used to indicate that additional non-conductive modes of heat transfer (e.g., radiation or free convection) may be present for many insulation materials.

 The apparent thermal conductivity of insulation materials is a function of temperature.
-Many specifications call for insulation conductivity values evaluated at a mean temperature of 75°F. Most manufactures provide conductivity data over a range of temperatures to allow evaluations closer to actual operating conditions.
+Many specifications call for insulation conductivity values evaluated at a mean temperature of 75°F. Most manufacturers provide conductivity data over a range of temperatures to allow evaluations closer to actual operating conditions.
 Conductivity of flat insulation products is measured per ASTM Test Method C177 or C518, while the conductivity of pipe insulation is generally determined using ASTM Test Method C335.
-At present, ASTM does not provide a consensus test procedure for pipe insulation at below ambient temperatures (i.e. heat flow in).
-Conductivity data for below ambient applications is therefore obtained either by extrapolation from above ambient tests or via tests on flat material.
-Note that in some cases tests on flat materials have yielded lower conductivity values than tests on equivalent cylindrical materials.
+At present, ASTM does not provide a consensus test procedure for pipe insulation at below-ambient temperatures (i.e., heat flow in).
+Conductivity data for below-ambient applications is therefore obtained either by extrapolation from above-ambient tests or via tests on flat material.
+Note that in some cases, tests on flat materials have yielded lower conductivity values than tests on equivalent cylindrical materials.

-A number of other terms related to thermal conductivity are sometimes used (also see the Glossary).
-These are not material properties, but are used to describe the thermal performance of specific products or systems.
+Additional terms related to thermal conductivity are sometimes used (see the Glossary).
+These are not material properties but are used to describe the thermal performance of specific products or systems.

-Thermal Conductance, or C-value, is the time rate of steady state heat flow through a unit area of a material or construction induced by a unit temperature difference between the body surfaces.
-Or a flat board or blanket insulation, C is calculated as the thermal conductivity divided by the thickness (C=k/t).
+Thermal Conductance, or C-value, is the time rate of steady-state heat flow through a unit area of a material or construction induced by a unit temperature difference between the body surfaces.
+On a flat board or blanket insulation, C is calculated as the thermal conductivity divided by the thickness (C=k/t).

 Thermal Resistance, or R-value, is the quantity determined by the temperature difference, at steady state, between two defined surfaces of a material or construction that induces a unit heat flow rate through a unit area.
 For a flat board or blanket insulation, R is calculated as the thickness divided by the thermal conductivity (R=t/k).
 Thermal resistance is the inverse of thermal conductance.

-The thermal transmittance, or U-factor, is the heat transmission rate through unit area of a material or construction and the boundry air films, induced by a unit temperature difference between the environments on each side.
+Thermal Transmittance, or U-factor, is the heat transmission rate through unit area of a material or construction and the boundary air films induced by a unit temperature difference between the environments on each side.
 Units of U are typically Btu/(h·ft²·°F)

 Density is the mass per unit volume of a material.
-For insulation we are normally concerned with the "bulk" or the "apparent" density of the product.
-Bulk density is the mass of the product divided by the overall volume occupied, and is an average of the densities of the individual materials making up the product.
-Density is denoted by the symbol ρ and expressed in units of lb/ft³ or kg/m³.
-Historically, density was used as a proxy for other properties of insulation (e.g. compressive resistance), and is still found in various insulation specifications.
+For insulation we are normally concerned with the "bulk" or the "apparent" density of a product.
+Bulk density is the mass of the product divided by the overall volume occupied and is an average of the densities of the individual materials making up the product.
+Density is denoted by the symbol ρ and expressed in units of lb./ft³ or kg/m³.
+Historically, density was used as a proxy for other properties of insulation (e.g., compressive resistance) and is still found in various insulation specifications.
 It is useful in the design of support/hanger systems where the overall weight of the system must be considered.
 It also becomes important in transient heat flow situations.

-Specific Heat is the amount of thermal energy required to raise the temperature of a unit mass of a material by one degree.
-Normally expressed in units of Btu/lb·°F or kJ/kg·°K.
+Specific Heat is the amount of thermal energy required to raise the temperature of a unit mass of a material by 1°.
+Normally expressed in units of Btu/lb.·°F or kJ/kg·°K.

 Thermal Diffusivity is the ratio of the conductivity of a material to the product of its density and specific heat.
 It is an important property in transient situations.
 Generally, the lower the diffusivity, the more "thermal flywheel" in the system.
 Units are ft²/h or m²/s.

-Alkalinity or pH describes the tendency of a material to have a basic or acidic reaction.
+Alkalinity or pH describes the tendency of a material to have either a basic or acidic reaction.
 For insulation materials, it is measured on an extract of the material in distilled water.
-Results are reported on the pH scale with readings above 7.0 indicating alkaline and below 7.0 indicating acidic.
+Results are reported on the pH scale, with readings above 7.0 indicating alkaline and below 7.0 indicating acidic.

 Compressive Resistance is defined as the compressive load per unit of area at a specified deformation.
-When the specified deformation is the start of complete failure, the property is called Compressive Strength.
-Compressive strength is measured in lb/in² or lb/ft² and is important where the insulation material must support a load without crushing (e.g. insulation inserts used in pipe hangers and supports).
+When the specified deformation is the start of complete failure, the property is called “compressive strength,” which is measured in lb./in² or lb./ft² and is important when the insulation material must support a load without crushing (e.g., insulation inserts used in pipe hangers and supports).
 When insulation is used in an expansion or contraction joint to take up a dimensional change, lower values of compressive resistance are desirable.
-ASTM Test Method C165 is used to measure compressive resistance for fibrous materials and ASTM Test Method D1621 is used for foam plastic materials.
+ASTM Test Method C165 is used to measure compressive resistance for fibrous materials, and ASTM Test Method D1621 is used for foam plastic materials.

 Flexural Resistance of a block or board insulation product is the ability to resist bending.
-It is determined by ASTM C203 and is measured in lb/in² or lb/ft².
-The related term Flexural Strength is the flexural resistance at breaking.
+It is determined by ASTM C203 and is measured in lbs./in² or lbs./ft².
+The related term “flexural strength” refers to the flexural resistance at breaking.

-Linear Shrinkage is a measure of the Dimensional Change that occurs in an insulation material under conditions of soaking heat.
+Linear Shrinkage is a measure of the dimensional change that occurs in an insulation material under conditions of soaking heat.
 Most insulation materials will begin to shrink at some definite temperature.
-Usually the amount of shrinkage increases as the exposure temperature becomes higher.
-Eventually, a temperature will be reached at which the shrinkage becomes excessive, and the material has exceeded its useful temperature limit.
+Usually, the amount of shrinkage increases as the exposure temperature rises.
+Eventually, a temperature will be reached at which the shrinkage becomes excessive and the material has exceeded its useful temperature limit.
 Linear shrinkage is determined by ASTM C356, which specifies soaking heat for a period of 24 hours.

-Water Vapor Permeability is defined as the time rate of water vapor transmission through unit area of flat material of unit thickness induced by unit vapor-pressure difference between two specific surfaces, under specified temperature and humidity conditions.
+Water Vapor Permeability is defined as the time rate of water vapor transmission through unit area of flat material of unit thickness induced by unit vapor-pressure difference between two specific surfaces under specified temperature and humidity conditions.
 For insulating materials, water vapor permeability is commonly expressed in units of perm-in.
-A related and often confused term is water vapor permeance (in perms), which describes the water vapor flux through a material of specific thickness and is generally used to define the performance of a vapor retarder.
-In below ambient applications, it is important to minimize the rate of water vapor flow to the cold surface.
-This is normally accomplished by using vapor retarders with low permeance, insulation materials with low permeability, or both in combination.
+A related (and often confused) term is “water vapor permeance,” which describes the water vapor flux through a material of a specified thickness.
+Water vapor permeance is expressed in perms and is generally used to define the performance of a vapor retarder.
+In below-ambient applications, it is important to minimize the rate of water vapor flow to the cold surface.
+This is normally accomplished by using vapor retarders with low permeance, insulation materials with low permeability, or both.
 ASTM Test Method E96 is used to measure the water vapor transmission properties of insulation materials.

-Water Absorption is generally measured by immersing a sample of material under a specified head of water for a specified time period.
+Water Absorption is generally measured by immersing a sample of material under water for a specified time period.
 It is a useful measure when considering the amount of liquid water that may be absorbed due to water leaks in weather barriers or during construction.
-Water absorption is measured by a number of different immersion methods (ASTM C209, ASTM C240, ASTM C272, and ASTM C610).
-These methods differ in length of immersion time (from 10 minutes to 48 hours) in the reported units (% by weight or % by volume) and in the requirements for both pre-conditioning (i.e. heat aging) and post-conditioning (specimen draining and pat-off).
+Water absorption is measured by a number of different immersion methods (ASTM C209, ASTM C240, ASTM C272, ASTM C1763, and ASTM C610).
+These methods differ in length of immersion time (from 10 minutes to 48 hours), in the reported units (% by weight or % by volume), and in the requirements for both preconditioning (i.e., heat aging) and post-conditioning (specimen draining and pat-off).
 These differences make direct comparison of water absorption data difficult.

 Water Vapor Sorption is a measure of the amount of water vapor sorbed (either by absorption or adsorption) by an insulation material under high-humidity conditions.
-The test procedure (ASTM C1104) involves drying a sample to constant weight and then exposing to a high humidity atmosphere (120°F, 95% RH) for 96 hours.
+The test procedure (ASTM C1104) involves drying a sample to constant weight and then exposing it to a high-humidity atmosphere (120°F, 95% relative humidity [RH]) for 96 hours.

 Wicking is the infiltration of a wetting liquid into a material by capillary action.
 For insulation materials, wicking of liquid water is undesirable because it can degrade the properties of the insulation.
-Wicking is measured by ASTM C1559 which involves inserting insulation samples in a pan of liquid water and measuring the capillary rise after a one week period.
+Wicking is measured by ASTM C1559, which involves inserting insulation samples in a pan of liquid water and measuring the capillary rise after a 1-week period.